Stirling, Scotland: From Big Island to the Highlands - My Study Abroad Story

 2. Do your research 📝

 I learned that summers in Scotland bring nearly 18 hours of daylight, and the weather can shift from hot and sunny to cold and rainy in a matter of minutes.
-I also learned to cover up at night because midges love to bite.
-Those, and other small tidbits of information, helped immensely as I packed and prepared for my trip.
+Those, and other small bits of information, helped immensely as I packed and prepared for my trip.

 Doing research also made my food experiences richer.
-One of my favorite parts of traveling is trying new cuisine.
-In 2023, I even wrote my take on the 16 Essential Restaurants in Hilo, Hawaiʻi, which deepened my appreciation for locally sourced dishes.
-In Scotland, I carried that passion with me as I sampled a modern twist on traditional haggis, savored sticky toffee pudding, tried local brews, and enjoyed other unforgettable meals.
+One of my favorite parts of traveling is trying new cuisine (in 2023, I wrote about the 16 Essential Restaurants in Hilo, Hawaiʻi for Eater Magazine).
+In Scotland, I carried that passion with me as I sampled a modern twist on traditional haggis, had my first Sunday roast and sticky toffee pudding, and found five-star meals at local pubs like “The Westy” in Bridge of Allen.

 Dinner at Westerton Arms “The Westy” in Bridge of Allen.